Centre for the History of Medicine

 The Centre for the History of Medicine at Warwick is a lively, interdisciplinary community of scholars and students engaged in research and teaching in the history of medicine, the life sciences and public health.

-Details, research behind the scenes and booking - Info
+Production details, research behind the scenes and further - Info

 IDEA:Improving the Delivery of Ethnically Appropriate Research, Services and Policy